Here is the latest on road closures on the Central Coast. If you are planning to drive Highway 1, these are my top tips of the day! March 12, 2023

 Cannery Row

-I am reading an excellent book about Steinbeck and Monterey by author Susan Shillinglaw, A Journey Into Steinbeck’s California.
+I’m reading an excellent book about Steinbeck and Monterey by author Susan Shillinglaw, A Journey Into Steinbeck’s California.
 You can purchase this book at the Aquarium or the Steinbeck house in Salinas.
 You can also obtain a copy through Roaring Forties Press.

 I stayed at the historic Casa Munras, one of the Inns of Monterey.
 Located just off the 101, it’s an excellent location for walking downtown and to the Fisherman’s Wharf.
+You can compare prices at this link.

 Just Go!